DJtheRedstoner/DevAuth/readme.md

 # Configuration

-DevAuth is configured though JVM properties and a configuration file.
+DevAuth is configured through JVM properties and a configuration file.
 JVM Properties can be by adding `-D<propertyName>=<value>` to your JVM arguments or by using [`System.setProperty`][setProperty] before DevAuth initialized (fabric `preLaunch` entrypoint for example).